haniffalab/FCA_bone_marrow/README.md

 Thymus 10X data were sourced from Park et al 2020, "A cell atlas of human thymic development defines T cell repertoire formation".

 Downs and non-Downs FBM 10X were novel datasets produced for this study.
 Downs and non-Downs FBM SS2 were novel datasets produced for this study.
 Healthy FBM BCR-/TCR-enriched VDJ data were novel datasets produced for this study.
-These data (as FASTQ files) can be accessed at ArrayExpress (under provisional accession code: E-MTAB-9389).
+The non DS and DS 10X data (as FASTQ files) can be accessed at ArrayExpress (under accession code: E-MTAB-9389).

 ABM and CB 10X data were sourced from the publicly available Immune Cell Atlas: https://data.humancellatlas.org/explore/projects/cc95ff89-2e68-4a08-a234-480eca21ce79